 just-food: Who are the owners of the business?

 Ramirez: Myself and friends and family.
 We have three or five institutional companies interested in the company and that’s probably something we are going have in the next round in December, January next year.

-just-food: Even if you wouldn't be willing to sell the business at this stage, could you take some cash injection to help you grow?
+just-food: Even if you wouldn’t be willing to sell the business at this stage, could you take a cash injection to help you grow?

 Ramirez: Sure and I think that’s required as, especially in this market, you need so much cash.
 We need funding to buy our way into the retailers.
 In the US, the slotting fees are crazy and you have PepsiCo with Muller investing in buying their way in.
 To be honest with you, I don’t think the product is that good.
 You also have Chobani with 30 SKUs and you have Danone with new products.
 Now it’s a matter of getting onto the retailers’ shelves and getting people to know the product.
 We need the money to create that footprint.